bigfantech-cloud/terraform-aws-tfstate-s3-backend/README.md

 > Data to fill:

-- bucket: name of the bucket created. (ex: bucket = "bigfantech-abc-dev-tfstate").
+- bucket: name of the bucket created. (example: bucket = "bigfantech-abc-dev-tfstate").

 - key: file directory where the .tfstate need to be created in the bucket.
-  ex: to save `.tfstate` in folder `dev`, fill the key as: `dev/terrform.tfstate` (including the file name).
+  example: to save `.tfstate` in folder `dev`, fill the key as: `dev/terrform.tfstate` (including the file name).

-- dynamodb_table: Name of the DynamoDB table created. (ex: "bigfantech-dev-tfstate-lock").
+- dynamodb_table: Name of the DynamoDB table created. (example: "bigfantech-dev-tfstate-lock").
-- region: Bucket region. (ex: us-east-1).
+- region: Bucket region. (example: us-east-1).

 #### Example: